MagicMirrorOrg/MagicMirror-Documentation/configuration/introduction.md

 }
 ```

-#### Providing environment variables
+##### Defining variables:

-There are 2 ways for declaring them, you can mix both.
-If a variable is declared
+There are 2 ways to define variables, you can mix as needed or desired.
+If a variable is defined
-in both ways the one declared as linux environment variable is used.
+in both ways the linux environment variable is used.

 ##### Using a `config.env` file

 This file must be in the same folder as the `config.js.template` and contains
-the variables, example from above:
+the variables, using the example from above:

 File content of `config.env`: